Tense, stressed, anxious?!

 2 things you can focus on right now:

-Which leads us to tension & stress:
+Addressing tension & stress:

 Do you clench your jaw?